HMS Hotspur (H01): Wartime career

 During a convoy to Malta in January 1942, the ship was detailed to escort the merchant ship Thermopylae to Benghazi when she started having engine trouble.
-En route, however, Thermopylae was sunk by air attack on 19 January.
+Thermopylae was sunk by air attack on 19 January.
 On 23 March Hotspur was transferred to the Eastern Fleet in the Indian Ocean and was assigned to Force A of the fleet during the Indian Ocean raid by the Japanese in early April 1942.
 The ship returned to the Mediterranean to participate in Operation Vigorous, another convoy from Alexandria to Malta, in June.
 Hotspur was forced to sink her sister, Hasty, after the latter was damaged by a torpedo from German motor torpedo boat S-55.
 After the ship returned to the Indian Ocean, she escorted the carrier Illustrious when that ship supported operations on Madagascar in September.
 Hotspur remained in the Indian Ocean until January 1943 when she was transferred to Freetown, where she arrived on 14 February.
 The ship remained there only briefly before being transferred home to begin a conversion to an escort destroyer.
 The conversion began at Sheerness on 1 March and lasted until 31 May.

 A Type 271 surface search radar replaced the fire-control director and rangefinder above the bridge.
 A Type 290 surface warning radar was added at the top of the foremast.
 A High frequency direction finding system was added on a pole mast aft.
 The ship also received a Type 242 IFF system.
 Two 4.7-inch guns were removed, one each forward and aft, and the forward gun was replaced by a Hedgehog anti-submarine spigot mortar.
 The 3-inch anti-aircraft gun amidships was also removed, but the number of 20 mm AA guns was increased to six.

 Hotspur was assigned to Escort Group C4 in June after working up and escorted convoys in the North Atlantic.
 She was transferred to the 14th Escort Group in June 1944 and refitted in Barrow-in-Furness between 31 October and 9 March 1945.
 Escort duties in the Irish Sea followed until Victory in Europe Day.
 Sometime before this, the ship's Hedgehog was replaced by a 4.7-inch gun.
 Hotspur was briefly assigned to the Rosyth Escort Force before being transferred to the Derry Training Squadron in August.